 Principal, Research Associate

 Heather is currently registered to practice as a Patent Agent before the United States Patent and Trademark Office.
 Her focus for us is on Prior Art Searches, Patent Landscapes, and Regulatory Landscapes.

 Heather earned her B.S. in Biology & Biotechnology with a minor in Business from Worcester Polytechnic Institute, and her J.D. with a certificate in Technology Commercialization Law from Syracuse University College of Law.
-While in law school, Heather was a research associate with the New York State Science & Technology Law Center and Editor-in-Chief of the Syracuse Journal of Science and Technology Law.
+While in law school, Parker was a research associate with the New York State Science & Technology Law Center and Editor-in-Chief of the Syracuse Journal of Science and Technology Law.